mmark-md/mmark/README.md

 __foo__bar
 ```

-This means that inter-word emphasis is not supported by this approach.
+This means that inter-word emphasis is not supported.

 The next example is OK because `s` is an **other character** and `.` is a
 **punctuation character**, so `level('s') > level('.')`.